 Before you can get a building permit to demolish all or part of a building, you might need to get a demolition consent (also known as ‘Section 29A of the Building Act 1993’) from the Planning Department.

-then you will need to apply for both a demolition consent and a building permit if you plan to demolish:
+You will need to apply for both a demolition consent and a building permit if you plan to demolish:

-You may also need to apply for an asset protection permit (application must be made at a Customer Service Centre).
+You may also need to apply for an asset protection permit.
+You can do this at one of our customer service centres.

-If barriers need to be erected outside your property boundary (on the footpath, nature strip or roadway) to protect the public during the demolition works, you will also need the following:
+If you will need to erect barriers outside your property boundary (on the footpath, nature strip or roadway) to protect the public during the demolition work, you will also need the following: